 For the second consecutive year, Working Well and Prevention Partners have awarded Baptist Easley Hospital with Excellence Recognition for reaching the highest standards in workplace health and prevention.
 The hospital earned straight A’s in four areas—Physical Activity, Nutrition, Tobacco Free and Culture of Wellness—demonstrating its strong commitment to employee health.

-Baptist Easley Hospital is a 50/50 ownership/operation venture between GHS and Palmetto Health intended to enhance access to care, improve quality, and facilitate coordination of care between the area’s community and tertiary care hospitals.
+Baptist Easley Hospital is a 50/50 ownership/operation venture between Prisma Health and Palmetto Health intended to enhance access to care, improve quality, and facilitate coordination of care between the area’s community and tertiary care hospitals.
 The highly regarded facility amassed several accolades this year.

 Greenville Memorial Hospital earned its third Chest Pain Center Accreditation by the Society for Cardiovascular Patient Care.
 To achieve this distinction, the hospital had to demonstrate expertise and commitment to high-quality patient care, meet or exceed a wide set of stringent criteria and undergo on-site review.
 Greenville Memorial is the only hospital in Greenville County to receive this three-year accreditation.